Lighthouse says 100. Reality says 60.

 • No hreflang support

-• No sitemap customization
+• No sitemap priorities or exclusions

 • No per-page noindex control